mbsantiago/ollin/docs/installation/main.rst

 Installation Guide
 ******************

-Installation of ollin is straight-forward with a normal python configuration.
+Installation of Ollin is straight-forward with a normal python configuration.
 To install ``python`` and its package manager ``pip`` see:

 :python: https://realpython.com/installing-python/